Open Book

 Funding and duration:

-This project is funded by the Fonds National de la Recherche Luxembourg (FNR).
-Its duration is from 1st September, 2021 till 31th August, 2024
+This project was funded by the Fonds National de la Recherche Luxembourg (FNR) from 1 September 2021 through 31 August 2024.

 Project blog: